nicothyun/nicothyun.github.io/game.md

 layout: page
 title: Games
 ---
-hi, as my foray into web2 & web3 gaming, this will be a repository and learning ground for my endeavors into web2 & web3 gaming.
+hi,  this will be a foray, attempt at repository and learning ground for my endeavors into web2 & web3 gaming.

-# LEARNING+DOING
+# LEARNIN & DOING

 wip (tbu)